-EMS Makes Recovery Easier
+EMS Assists in Making Recovery Easier

 Not only should athletes use EMS in conjunction with strength training for its strengthening purposes, but also as a recovery tool.
 Everything about EMS therapy—the muscle contractions, the increased blood flow, the portability—helps hasten recovery.
 As EMS promotes circulation to the area where it’s applied, it cuts down on swelling and makes the rest period more productive.